 Loggers have their Extra flag set to true by default.

 Spring Boot Profile based Logging:

-While we develop the application in our Java development company, we used to put the log level as DEBUG to log the detailed information, but in production if keep the same log level size of the log will become huge, and, we don’t need the detailed messages, so generally we will keep WARN as log level in production.
-So, it’s every time while releasing the build we need to modify the log level if don`t implement profile-based logging.
+While we develop the application in our Java development company, we used to put the log level as DEBUG to log the detailed information, but in production.
+If keep the same log level size of the log will become huge, and we don’t need the detailed messages, so generally we will keep WARN as log level in production.
+So, it’s every time while release the build we need to modify the log level if don`t implement profile-based logging.

 Example configuration using springProfile xml tag: